Generic selectors

 Method 1: Using the “Batch Save Layers” Plugin

 One of the easiest ways to export multiple layers at once is by using the “Batch Save Layers” plugin.
-This plugin allows you to export multiple layers into different formats with various options.
+This plugin lets you export multiple vector layers to different file formats in a single operation.

 • Go to Plugins > Manage and Install Plugins...